X

 One advantage of the PWRcell is its compatibility with solar panels from various manufacturers, ensuring flexibility and avoiding vendor lock-in.
 Its modular design allows you to expand your storage capacity in increments of 3kWh up to 36kWh.
 It also comes with a ten-year limited guarantee and can be easily managed and monitored through its app.

-Verified customers who have installed the Generac PWRcell praise the company's ability to reset the system over the phone (no all-day wait for a technician to show up), as well as the ability to check usage rates and system health via the companion app.
+Verified customers who have installed the Generac PWRcell praise the company's ability to reset the system over the phone (no all-day wait for a technician to show up) and check usage rates and system health via the companion app.

 What is the best home battery backup system?